-- - userprofileid the ID from the UserProfiles table in the MyID database for the role - UserProfileName the Name from the UserProfiles table in the MyID database for the role. - scope set to 1 (self) for derived credential users.
+- <role> specify the role that will be granted.
+Within this node, you must include the following parameters: - userprofileid the ID from the UserProfiles table in the MyID database for the role. - UserProfileName the Name from the UserProfiles table in the MyID database for the role - scope set to 1 (self) for derived credential users.
 Other scope values are for operators and administrators. - logonmechanism set to 1 for password logon, 2 for smart card logon.
 If you want to allow multiple methods of logging in, repeat the same <role> node and supply a different logonmechanism value.